 Realtor.com suggests that San Jose-Sunnyvale-Santa Clara and San Francisco-Oakland-Hayward are both predicted to make 4.2% gains in 2019, and Los Angeles-Long Beach-Anaheim up 5.4%.
 Rental values in San Jose are steady at an average $2,627 a month.
 Rates in Los Angeles are a little lower at $2,265, a rise of 3%, while San Francisco commands an average $3442, which has been steady in the last year.

 Property prices and rental may be high, but the California lifestyle offers a thriving $1,8trn economy, the highest in the United States and the fifth largest in the world, ahead of the UK, a record low 4.2% unemployment rate, warm weather, fantastic food, beautiful scenery and more.
 It is no wonder that property in the region is snapped up quickly, within around 36 days on the market.
+Check with a top-ranked South Bay realtor for the best properties in LA’s beach cities.

 - Columbus, Ohio